iykyk-vedant/bajaj-part-2/README.md

 [http://localhost:3001](http://localhost:3001)
 You should now see the NexScan application running and be able to use its features.
+## Deploying to Render

+This application can be deployed to Render using the provided configuration files:

+1. `render.yaml` - Render service configuration
+2. `Dockerfile` - Docker image definition
+3. `render-build.sh` - Build script for Render
+4. `server.js` - Standalone server entry point

+See [docs/README-render.md](docs/README-render.md) for detailed deployment instructions.

 ## Project Structure & File Explanations

 This project is built with Next.js (App Router), TypeScript, Tailwind CSS, and ShadCN UI components.
 AI capabilities are powered by Google's Gemini model via Genkit.